Scopes options

 - (Optional) Enables you to specify a description of the scope.
 Comment text is not part of the scope definition.

-- These options display when working with a union-based scope:
+The following options are displayed when working with a union-based scope:

 - Subject is in union of